 2. Find money in new places

 When you start saving money for your trip, you’ll find that it may take a little longer than you expected.
-Adding one or more streams of income can help you reach your goals at a faster rate.
+Adding one or more streams of income or utilizing rewards credit cards can help you reach your goals at a faster rate.
 You could pick up a side hustle or save unexpected money in order to grow your vacation funds.

 Pick up a side job